NITHISHKADAM-HUB/Node-email/README.md

 # Node-email
-using nodemailer to send dynamic emails.
+Using nodemailer to send dynamic emails.